cn205000/IT-Portfolio/OSTicket/Post-Installation/readme.md

 ## 6️⃣: SLA (Service Level Agreements)

-*SLAs define how quickly tickets should be responded to or resolved based on priority.*
+> 📌 *Why?* SLAs define how quickly tickets should be responded to or resolved based on priority.

 1. Go to **Admin Panel → Manage → SLA**.
 2. Create the following SLAs: